 Penalties for driving without insurance in Kentucky

 If you are a vehicle owner in Kentucky, you cannot legally drive until you have obtained insurance.
-If you get caught while driving without insurance, you will face some stiff penalties for driving uninsured, including:
+Drivers caught without insurance could face some stiff penalties for driving uninsured, including:

 Pay a fine

-For a first offense of driving without insurance, you will be charged $500 to $1,000.
-If you are caught driving without insurance in Kentucky on a second offense, you will have to pay $1,000 to $2,500.
+Driving without insurance in Kentucky could result in fines.
+For a first offense of driving without insurance, you can be charged a fine of $500 to $1,000.
+If you are caught driving without insurance in Kentucky on a second offense, you could have to pay $1,000 to $2,500.